 How Is Urethral Incontinence Treated? - Treatment will be based on your dog's specific diagnoses.
-Plus increased visits outside - to void.

-How Is Dog Urethral Incontinence Diagnosed?
+How Is Urethral Incontinence Diagnosed In A Pet?

 Urethral Incontinence is most often diagnosed on clinical signs, medical history, and blood and urine tests.
-Bladder X-ray as well as ultrasounds are often done to search for bladder abnormalities, such as stones, tumor, and also any abnormalities that could be causing or affecting normal urine follow.
+Bladder X-ray, as well as ultrasounds, are often done to search for bladder abnormalities, such as stones, tumor, and also any abnormalities that could be causing or affecting normal urine follow.

 Neurological tests such as examination of the anal and tailbone, perineal sensation, and various spinal reflexes will be performed if a neurological disorder is suspected.

-Treatments Of Urethral Incontinence
+Treatments For Urethral Incontinence

 Prognosis Depends On Severity

 While the prognosis is determined by the specific cause, in general prognosis is good.
-Control of urine leakage will vary from dog to dog, however most dogs can be managed successfully with medication, lifestyle changes, such as more frequent trips outside to void, and close monitoring.
+Control of urine leakage will vary from dog to dog, however, most dogs can be managed successfully with medication, lifestyle changes, such as more frequent trips outside to void, and close monitoring.

 Cystoscopy may allow your vet to see an abnormality within the bladder or urethra.